Simple Ways to Prep Your Home for Overnight Guests

 A self-service buffet keeps you from playing short-order cook.
 For breakfast, make and freeze waffles a day or two before guests arrive; in the morning, heat in a 200-degree oven and serve with fresh berries, chocolate chips, pomegranate seeds, whipped cream, and syrup.
 “Kids can have fun making an edible art project,” says Catherine McCord of Weelicious.com.
 Or try a yogurt station with toppings like hempseed, nuts, honey, and chopped fruit.
 Finish with a coffee and tea area stocked with mugs, spoons, a milk frother, and sweeteners.
 Come lunchtime, a sandwich bar is a crowd-pleaser.
 And for off-hours nibbling, a basket in the pantry or fridge labeled “Eat me” takes the guesswork out of what’s fair game to munch on during the day.

 Ensure a comfortable, convivial meal for all with a few strategic table-setting hacks.
-For a tablecloth that will cover a folding table or one with added leaves, Amanda Hesser and Merrill Stubbs of Food52 suggest buying plain linen fabric that’s 10 inches longer than each side of the surface.
+For a tablecloth that will cover a folding table or one with added leaves, Amanda Hesser, co-founder and CEO, and Merrill Stubbs, co-founder president, of Food52 suggest buying plain linen fabric that’s 10 inches longer than each side of the surface.
 Wash and dry it to create intentional frays along the cut edges.
 As you set the table, don’t sweat it if you don’t have enough matching china, says Huh.
 Either mix and match two sets evenly (the salad plate from one set with the dinner plate from another) or disperse many mismatched pieces throughout the table, sticking with a consistent color palette to keep it looking uniform.
 Lay out serving dishes the night before, each labeled with a sticky note with the menu item you plan to serve in it.
 Hesser and Stubbs divide each dish into two serving platters or bowls so everyone at the table can have easy access.

 No playroom?
 No problem.
 Keep both kids and adults amused by creating a designated fun zone.
-Stock a basket with games (like Uno, Scrabble, and Jenga) and a few decks of cards for those in-between times when there’s no scheduled activity, says entertaining expert Pamela Salzman.
+Stock a basket with games and a few decks of cards for those in-between times when there’s no scheduled activity, says entertaining expert Pamela Salzman.
 McCord likes to set up an arts and crafts station with wooden picture frames, stickers, and an instant camera for taking snaps to put into the decorated frames.
 Designate a puzzle corner—with a card table, a 1,000-piece jigsaw, and good lighting—so anyone can jump in at any time.
 And set out plenty of floor pillows and a basket of fuzzy blankets to make movie watching more fun (try Elf, Gremlins, or The Nightmare Before Christmas).
-For a festive all-ages nightcap, serve hot chocolate with peppermint stirrers.
+For a festive, all-ages nightcap, serve hot chocolate with peppermint stirrers.